 In some cases, employers and insurers might use a private investigator to conduct surveillance on the claimant in an attempt to collect evidence that can be used to discredit the claim.
 Surveillance photos or videos can damage a worker’s legitimate case when they are taken out of context.
 Naturally, the insurer’s attorney wants to keep that information privileged so that the worker’s attorney won’t be prepared to offer an explanation.

 The law books don’t specify if surveillance information is privileged or discoverable.
 The administrative law judge has the authority to discern the discoverability of this information.
-In most cases, the judge does deem it discoverable and require that the defense provide the documentation to the claimant and the claimant’s attorney.
+In most cases, the judge does deem it discoverable and requires that the defense provide the documentation to the claimant and the claimant’s workers’ compensation lawyer in Georgia.

 An Attorney is Your Best Ally at Your Workers’ Compensation Hearing